institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_1/README.md

 <br>
 To produce Figure 1 of the article, the following files are required:
 <br>
--the associations between host, symbiont, and island: Variables11Islands.txt in this directory <br>
+-the associations between host, symbiont, and island: ITS2-Kmeans-clustering_Pocillopora_JL.xlsx in this directory <br>
 -raw gene expression for the host: Pocillopora_MetaT_ReadCount.tab available in this directory or at https://doi.org/10.5281/zenodo.6341761 <br>
--raw gene expression for the symbiont: CladocopiumC1_MetaT_ReadCount.tab in this directory or at https://doi.org/10.5281/zenodo.6341761 <br>
--the historical and in situ environmental data: TaraPacific_Nutrents_SST_timeseries_mean_products-20220317_11Islands.xlsx in this directory <br>
+-the historical and in situ environmental data: TaraPacific_SST_timeseries_mean_products_mai2021.xlsx and TaraPacific_EnvironmentContext_condensed-20210618_preliminary_Barbara.xlsx in this directory <br>
--the gene ontology annotations for the host genes: Pocillopora_meandrina_v3.2.annot.all.xlsx in this directory <br>
+-the mean SST climatology data (1981 - 2010) from NOAA: X90.79.167.222.277.1.2.3.nc in this directory <br>
--the host gene lengths: Pocillopora_meandrina_v3.2.annot.all.xlsx in this directory <br>
+-the proportion of Durusdinium in each colony: Pocillopora_Figures_2021-10_SymbiontClade_PropData_D.csv in this directory <br>
 <br>

 ```r